 Smart Contracts

 Since Jupiter is built on the Solana blockchain, it uses an account-based architecture.
 An account is a database that stores information such as code and state.
-Each account on Solana is linked with an address which may belong to a crypto wallet or a smart contract.
+Each account on Solana is linked with an address, which may belong to a crypto wallet or a smart contract.

 Smart contracts on Solana are known as programs.
 A smart contract is a self-executing code that is deployed on a blockchain.
-These are designed to execute instructions, process transactions and interact with accounts.
+These are designed to execute instructions, process transactions, and interact with accounts.

 The Jupiter Exchange owns and uses different types of smart contracts.
 For instance, its swap contracts facilitate token swaps by aggregating liquidity from various decentralized platforms on Solana.
-To complete transactions, Jupiter also interacts with multiple liquidity pool’s smart contracts on the network.
+To complete transactions, Jupiter also interacts with multiple liquidity pools’ smart contracts on the network.
 Further, to provide liquid staking on Solana, Jupiter uses smart contracts to create, redeem, and swap the JUPSol liquid staking token.
 Likewise, for perpetual trading, the DEX aggregator will have dedicated smart contracts that manage interactions with on-chain order books and liquidity providers.

 $JUP – Jupiter’s Native Token

 JUP is the governance token of the Jupiter protocol.
-The JUP token gives token holders the power to vote on protocol-related proposals, launchpad projects, grants and more.
+The JUP token gives token holders the power to vote on protocol-related proposals, launchpad projects, grants, and more.
 JUP launched in January 2024.
 So far, JUP has accumulated a market capitalization of billions.

-At launch, the JUP had a initial circulating supply of 1.35 billion tokens.
+At launch, the JUP had an initial circulating supply of 1.35 billion tokens.
 The total supply is set at 10 billion tokens, CoinMarketCap data showed.
 In January 2025, Jupiter burned 3 billion JUP tokens to reduce its supply.

 “In summary, JUP is a currently a governance token for a trading platform with a vibrant community.
 The next step is not to slap on more utility for hopes of price pumps (we will do not such thing or make no such claims), but to iterate the token, platform and community towards being a full currency, ecosystem and economy.” – Jupiter founder Meow in a Reddit post.